-The Board generally meets a minimum of four times per year, at least every quarter.
+The Board generally meets a minimum of four (4) times per year, at least every quarter.
 The independent directors regularly meet in-camera, without management present, during each Board and Committee meeting.
-The Audit Committee meets at least four times per year.
-The Governance & Nominating Committee and Compensation Committee meet at least two times per year or as deemed necessary.
+The Audit Committee meets at least four (4) times per year.
+The Governance & Nominating Committee and Compensation Committee meet at least two (2) times per year or as deemed necessary.
 The frequency of the meetings and the nature of the meeting agendas are dependent upon the nature of the business and affairs which the Company faces from time to time.
-During the year ended December 31, 2023, the Board held seven meetings, the Audit Committee held four meetings; the Compensation Committee held two meetings and the Governance & Nominating Committee held three meetings.
-A summary of the Directors' attendance at Board and Committee Meetings held in 2023 is as follows:
+During the year ended December 31, 2024, the Board held six (6) meetings, the Audit Committee held four (4) meetings; the Compensation Committee held two (2) meetings and the Governance & Nominating Committee held one meeting.
+A summary of the Directors' attendance at Board and Committee meetings held in 2024 is as follows:

 Name Board Meetings Audit Committee Meetings Governance & Nominating Committee Meetings Compensation Committee Meetings

-Ronald Andrews 7 of 7 4 of 4 3 of 3 2 of 2
+Ronald Andrews 7 of 7 4 of 4 1 of 1 2 of 2

-Peter Bojtos 7 of 7 4 of 4 3 of 3 2 of 2
+Peter Bojtos 7 of 7 4 of 4 1 of 1 1 of 1 (3)

-David Wolfin 7 of 7 4 of 4 3 of 3 2 of 2
+David Wolfin 7 of 7 4 of 4 1 of 1 2 of 2

-Jasman Yee 7 of 7 4 of 4 3 of 3 2 of 2
+Carolina Ordonez 6 of 7 2 of 2 (1) 1 of 1 1 of 1 (2)

-Carolina Ordonez (1) 3 of 4 N/A 1 of 1 N/A
+Jasman Yee (4) 2 of 2 2 of 2 Nil 1 of 1

-(1) Carolina Ordonez was appointed as a Director at the Company's AGM on June 20, 2023.
+(1) Carolina Ordonez was appointed to the Audit Committee on May 30, 2025